AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataRetrieval_API.md

 ```

-Optional, specifies cache behavior.
+Specifies cache behavior.
 Used only on the first data call; the default value is **refresh**.
 Ignored if used with the continuationToken.
 ```csharp
 string cache [FromQuery] [Optional] [Default = "refresh"]
 ```

-Optional, specifies the total count retrieved events.
+Specifies the total count of retrieved events.
 The default value is 1000.
 The maximum is 250,000.
 ```csharp
 Int32 count [FromQuery] [Optional] [Default = 1000]
 ```